36. Chaining LLMs with LangChain#

 international trade, and technological advancement.
 6. Department of Defense:

-weapons program.
-9. Department of Health and Human Services: This department is
+Health and Human Services: This agency is responsible for protecting the health

-responsible for protecting the health of Americans and providing essential human
+of Americans and providing essential human services.
+10. Department of Homeland

-for protecting the country from threats and responding to natural disasters.
+Security: This agency is responsible for protecting the country from threats and

 query = "What services does the CFTC provide?"